Making Use of Reliability Statistics

 Mastering the statistical tools related to reliability engineering allows you to master reliability.

-Identify, characterize, understand, predict, and improve reliability all require statistics.
-Let’s discuss how it works and will work for you.
+Identifying, characterizing, understanding, predicting, and improving reliability all require statistics.
+Let’s discuss how it works and what will work for you.

 Variability causes failures.